farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 Creating IPython Extensions
 ===============================

 *Summarized from "Learning IPython for Interactive Computing and Data Visualization 1st ed.pdf"*:

    To create an extension, we need to create a Python module in a directory, which is in the Python path.
-A possibility is to put it in the current directory, or in your `IPython extensions dir <../extensions>`_
+A possibility is to put it in the current directory, or in your `IPython extensions dir <../../extensions>`_

-   An extension implements a :function:`load_ipython_extension(ipython)`, which takes the current |ip| instance as an argument (and possibly :function:`unload_ipython_extension(ipython)`, which is called when the extension is unloaded).
+   An extension implements a :func:`IPython.core.magics.extension.load_ipython_extension(ipython)`, which takes the current |ip| instance as an argument (and possibly :func:`IPython.core.magics.extension.unload_ipython_extension(ipython)`, which is called when the extension is unloaded).
 This instance can be used to register new magic commands, access the user namespace, execute code, and so on.
    This loading function is called when the extension is loaded, which happens when the command is executed.